 - An activity organized by a religious denomination, church, or religious organization

-Your supervisor may ask for verification for an unpaid leave request.
+Your supervisor may ask for verification for an unpaid time off request.

 Additional time off

-Only two days of unpaid leave for religious or faith-based reasons are provided by law.
+Only two days of unpaid time off for religious or faith-based reasons are provided by Washington state law.
 However, the law does not limit your ability to request additional time off, paid or unpaid, for religious or faith-based reasons.

-If you desire more than two days in a calendar year, follow your department’s usual procedure for requesting leave.
-The use of paid or unpaid leave beyond the two days is covered by your employment program or collective bargaining agreement, not state law.
+If you desire more than two days in a calendar year, follow your department’s usual procedure for requesting time off.
+Your employment program or collective bargaining agreement covers the use of paid or unpaid time off beyond the two days, not state law.